 It was our last night in Israel, living a #Travelife, and we were set to paint the town red by having dinner at Yaffo Tel Aviv, one of the best restaurants in Tel Aviv, Israel.

 We’d driven from the Crammim Resort & Spa just in the hills outside Jerusalem, considered among Israel’s best R&R destinations, where we’d enjoyed three days of spa and relaxation.

 I’ve been to almost every top restaurant in Israel, and Yaffo Tel Aviv is still one of my favorite restaurants for many reasons.

 HOLIDAY IN ISRAEL

-It was difficult to leave this beautiful country of Israel, of course, especially after such a wonderful holiday in Tel Aviv and Jerusalem; but then reality awaited in the form of jobs and responsibilities, so we were set to fly out of Israel the following evening.
+It was difficult to leave this beautiful country of Israel, of course, especially after such a wonderful holiday in Tel Aviv and Jerusalem.
+Unfortunately, reality awaited in the form of jobs and responsibilities, so we were set to fly out of Israel the following evening.

 So for our last dinner, I put on my favorite black dress and we booked a table at Yaffo Tel Aviv, reportedly the best restaurant in Tel Aviv.
-It was everything we wanted and more, with stylish surroundings, a star chef in the kitchen, a sommelier who brought us some rare finds, and hip but efficient waitstaff.
+It was everything we wanted and more.
+It had stylish surroundings, a star chef in the kitchen, and a sommelier who brought us some rare finds.
+It also had hip but efficient waitstaff.